-Liberalization Spillovers.
 Next, we evaluate the effect of a bilateral trade liberalization when demand realizations are correlated and firms are risk averse.
-Similarly to the previous part, we consider a scenario with three countries and look at the effect of a tariff reduction for the good imported into country B from A. Without risk averse firms, a tariff reduction in country B does not affect sales in A and C. However, when we introduce risk averse firms and correlated demand shocks, spillovers can emerge as a byproduct.
+Similarly to the previous part, we consider a scenario with three countries and look at the effect of a tariff reduction for the good imported into country Bfrom A. Without risk averse firms, a tariff reduction in country B does not affect sales in A and C. However, when we introduce risk averse firms and correlated demand shocks, spillovers can emerge as a byproduct.
 In the case of three countries, the effect of the described policy change depends on the sign of the correlation of demands among the three countries.
-When sales in country B increase, the spillover effects in countries A and C depend on the possibility to hedge the larger exposure to risk due to the sales increase in country B.30 In particular, if the demand in C, which is a third country, is positively correlated with the demand in country B and C determines a sales increase in country, a negative correlation between country B and C determines a sales increase in country C due to the fact that firms can reduce their exposure to demand risk.
+When sales in country B increase, the spillover effects in countries A and C depend on the possibility to hedge the larger exposure to risk due to the sales increase in country $B^{30}$ .
+In particular, if the demand in C, which is a third country, is positively correlated with the demand in country B, the sales to the destination C drop.
+On the contrary, a negative correlation between country B and C determines a sales increase in country C due to the fact that firms can reduce their exposure to demand risk.
 Table 2.1 shows the change in sales in the three countries for each combination of correlation signs.

-30For a discussion on the effect of a trade liberalization see Appendix B.8.
+&lt;sup>30For a discussion on the effect of a trade liberalization see Appendix H.

-Similar demand-side spillovers emerge for any country-specific change, e.g., an improvement of investment climate in one particular country results in the reshuffling of trade flows in all correlated foreign markets.31
+Similar demand-side spillovers emerge for any country-specific change, e.g., an improvement of investment climate in one particular country results in the reshuffling of trade flows in all correlated foreign markets.

-Reduction of τ{AB} Sales A Sales B Sales C $\operatorname{corr}(A, B) > 0, \operatorname{corr}(B, C) > 0$ + $\operatorname{corr}(A, B) > 0, \operatorname{corr}(B, C) < 0$ + + $\operatorname{corr}(A, B) < 0, \operatorname{corr}(B, C) > 0$ + + $\operatorname{corr}(A, B) < 0, \operatorname{corr}(B, C) < 0$ + + +
+Reduction of $ au{AB}$ Sales A Sales $B$ Sales $C$ $\operatorname{corr}(A, B) > 0, \operatorname{corr}(B, C) > 0$ - + - $\operatorname{corr}(A,B) > 0$ , $\operatorname{corr}(B,C) < 0$ - + + $\operatorname{corr}(A,B) < 0, \operatorname{corr}(B,C) > 0$ + + $\operatorname{corr}(A,B) < 0, \operatorname{corr}(B,C) < 0$ + + +

-TABLE 2.1: Effects of trade liberalization
+Table 2.1.: Effects of trade liberalization

-Risk Aversion and Entry.
+Risk Aversion and Entry

 The above numerical exercises assume a fixed set of foreign affiliates in which the MNE operates.
 In what follows, we remove this restriction and consider the possibility that a firm self-selects into foreign locations.
 This exercise allows us to evaluate the impact of risk aversion and productivity on the entry choices.